-The Company recognizes the effect of income tax positions only if those positions are more-likelythan-not to be sustained.
+The Company recognizes the effect of income tax positions only if those positions are more-likely-than-not to be sustained.
 Recognized income tax positions are measured at the largest amount that has a greater than 50% likelihood of being realized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
-Accrued interest expense and penalties related to uncertain tax positions would be recorded in "tax expense (benefit)" in the accompanying Statements of Comprehensive Income (Loss).
+Accrued interest expense and penalties related to uncertain tax positions would be recorded in Income Tax Benefit (Expense) in the accompanying Statements of Income (Loss).